 Coordination and Information Service

 The Coordination and Information Service is an entity that coordinates the use of common resources and exchange of operational parameters among multiple access networks.
-A CIS is usually only present when an external entity dynamically provides resources for the operation of the access network, or when multiple access networks coordinate their operation among each others by the help of an third party entity.
+A CIS is usually only present when an external entity dynamically provides resources for the operation of the access network, or when multiple access networks coordinate their operation among each other’s by the help of an third party entity.

 Additional reference points

-R2 represents a logical control interface between terminal and the subscription service.
-Information elements of the logical interface are tunneled over R1 and R4 between terminal and subscription service.

-R8 represents a logical control and management interface between terminal and access network.
-Information elements of the logical interface are conveyed over R1 between terminal controller and access network.

-R9 represents a logical control and management interface between access network and access router.
-Information elements of the logical interface are conveyed over R3 between access network controller and access router controller.
+R10 represents a control and management interface between the access network control and the CIS.
+R10 may be present between the access network control of different access networks when no third party entity is involved for the coordination of the operation between multiple access networks.
+In this case, the coordination and information service is provided in a distributed manner.
+Centralized and distributed CIS may coexist for different purposes in the same AN arrangement.

-R10 represents a control and management interface between the access network controller and the CIS.

 Comprehensive Network Reference Model

 The comprehensive Network Reference Model provides further details of functional entities and their interfaces inside the access network.
-The model decomposes the access network into the node of attachment and backhaul in addition to the AN controller.
-The connections between NA, backhaul, and AN controller are described by reference points R5, R6, and R7.
+The model decomposes the access network into the node of attachment and backhaul in addition to the AN control.
+The connections between NA, backhaul, and AN control are described by reference points R5, R6, and R7.